6 min read

 Your hormones depend on your lifestyle, environmental factors, and your everyday choices.
 For women, being aware of their infradian rhythm can make a difference.

-Here are some best ways to optimize your hormones:
+Here are some of the best ways to optimize your hormones:

 • Regular full-body workouts with weight lifting